-WASHINGTON, D.C. -- The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of Minnesota to supplement state and local recovery efforts in the area affected by a severe winter storm during the period of April 9-11, 2013.
+WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal aid has been made available for the state of Minnesota to supplement state, tribal and local recovery efforts in the area affected by severe storms and flooding during the period of June 14-21, 2012.

-Kari Suzann Cowie has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Cowie said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Mark A. Neveau has been named Federal Coordinating Officer for federal recovery operations in the affected area.
+Neveau said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.